An extended method for Statistical Signal Characterization using moments and cumulants, as a fast and accurate pre-processing stage of simple ANNs applied to the recognition of pattern alterations in pulse-like waveforms: Application to pattern recognition using neural networks

+With the pre-processing method defined in the previous section, we now focus on building datasets to train and test ML (Machine Learning) and DL (Deep Learning) algorithms.
+In this way, we can compare the performance of an ML approach, utilizing various elementary ANN models and our pre-processing algorithm, with that of a DL approach.
+Besides, we will contrast the results obtained using the proposed 30-parameter ESSC method with those of the 4-parameter Hirsch's SSC method to quantify the improvement (or lack thereof) achieved by including the extra parameters.
+To carry out this task, an Ad-Hoc real signal generator \cite{GitHub_SigGen}, shown in \fig{fig:pre-proc}a within the dotted rectangle, was developed to provide the classifier models with real data.

 First, we generate an ideal pulse \emph{input signal} with a time resolution of 10000 points.
-Such an ideal signal passes through a \emph{downsampling} stage where the samples are reduced by a factor of ${\rm M} = 10$ (decimation) and is applied a uniform-random time \emph{jitter noise} (between 0 and 9 samples) aimed at emulating the effects of an acquisition process.
-After that, we apply a \emph{deformation filter} ${\rm F_X}$ (with ${\rm X}$ representing low-pass, band-pass, etc.) on the signal, simulating a spectral alteration due to non-idealities in the transmission channel, or the signal passes with \emph{no deformation}.
-This filter stage aims to train the ANN with a set of knowing deformations (or no deformation) of the signal and then to recognize them.
-Following the filter stage, we perform a uniform-\emph{random amplitude scaling} (up to 75\% of the maximum value), and an \emph{offset noise} introduces a uniform-random continuous level (up to 5\% of the maximum amplitude value).
-Then, the \emph{real input signal} is finally obtained by adding a \emph{Gaussian white noise} (between 10$\un{dB}$ and 25$\un{dB}$), and we have a simulation of a real acquired signal with deformation (or not) to feed the pre-processing algorithm of the ANN.\\
+Such an ideal signal passes through a \emph{downsampling} stage, where the samples are reduced by a factor of ${\rm M} = 10$ (decimation).
+Additionally, a uniform random time \emph{jitter noise} (between 0 and 9 samples) is applied.
+This stage aims to emulate the effects of an acquisition process.
+After that, we apply a \emph{deformation filter} ${\rm F_X}$ (where ${\rm X}$ represents low-pass, band-pass, etc.) to the signal, simulating a spectral alteration due to non-idealities in the transmission channel, or the signal passes through with \emph{no deformation}.
+This filter stage seeks to train the ANN with a set of known deformations (or no deformation) of the signal and then to recognize them.
+Following the filter stage, we perform uniform-\emph{random amplitude scaling} (up to 75\% of the maximum value), and an \emph{offset noise} introduces a uniform-random continuous level (up to 5\% of the maximum amplitude value).
+Then, the \emph{real input signal} is finally obtained by adding \emph{Gaussian white noise} (between $10\un{dB}$ and $25\un{dB}$), and we have a simulation of a real acquired signal with deformation (or not) to feed the pre-processing algorithm of the ANN.\\